Green Blockchain Crypto

 Any blockchain or cryptocurrency that has a low carbon footprint is known as a green blockchain or cryptocurrency.
 In general, a blockchain is a decentralized network that is a combination of various nodes.
 Moreover, nodes are computing devices that are responsible for validating and recording transactions on a blockchain network.

 Blockchains like Bitcoin and Ethereum use the proof-of-work consensus algorithm, which consumes a lot of energy to record a transaction.
-Green blockchains, on the other hand, require comparatively less energy to validate and record a transaction in the network.
-They have a low carbon footprint and help us to make the most of blockchain technology without compromising the network performance.
+Green blockchains, on the other hand, require comparatively less energy to validate and record transactions on the network.
+They have a low carbon footprint and help us make the most of blockchain technology without compromising network performance.
+To explore how businesses are leveraging this technology across industries, check out the most popular applications of blockchain technology.

 Role of Consensus Algorithm in Making a Blockchain Eco-Friendly